munificent/craftinginterpreters/book/the-lox-language.md

 In class-based languages, there are two core concepts: instances and classes.
 Instances store the state for each object and have a reference to the instance's class.
 Classes contain the methods and inheritance chain.
 To call a method on an instance, there is always a level of indirection.
-You <span name="dispatch">look up the instance's class and then you find the method *there*:
+You <span name="dispatch">look</span> up the instance's class and then you find the method *there*:

 <aside name="dispatch">